 - Inlet/Outlet Connections

 Do not overtighten the screws.
 The bypass valve will have some up and down movement, this is normal.
 The clips simply hold the connection fittings together and the screws only need tightened enough to keep the clips in place.
 Further tightening will not stop leaks and tightening too much can damage the system, which will not be covered under warranty.
+The meter assembly is expensive to replace, so extra care is recommended on these systems.

 Verify flow direction.
 Untreated water will enter the system on the side marked with an arrow pointing toward the front of the control head (on both the bypass valve and the control head itself).
 Treated water will exit the system on the side marked with an arrow pointing away from the front of the control head (on both the bypass valve and the control head itself).